 The presence of HBV increases risk of hepatocellular carcinoma by > 100-fold among HBV carriers.
 Incorporation of HBV-DNA into the host’s genome may initiate malignant transformation, even in the absence of chronic hepatitis or cirrhosis.

 Other disorders that cause hepatocellular carcinoma include cirrhosis due to chronic hepatitis C virus (HCV) infection, hemochromatosis, and alcoholic cirrhosis.
+Similar to HBV infection, hepatocellular carcinoma can develop in patients with noncirrhotic nonalcoholic steatohepatitis.
 Patients with cirrhosis due to other conditions are also at increased risk.

 Environmental carcinogens may play a role; eg, ingestion of food contaminated with fungal aflatoxins is believed to contribute to the high incidence of hepatocellular carcinoma in subtropical regions.